smly/nips17_adversarial_attack/attack/README.md

 This is my final submission for NIPS'17 Non-targeted Adversarial Attack Challenge.

-**Appraoch**: Round-robin iterative FGSM.
-Following models are used: DenseNet, FBResNet152, IncepV3, IncepResV2, IncepV4 and ResNext101.
+**Appraoch**: Round-robin Basic Iterative Method, which is a variant of [Basic Iterative Method](https://arxiv.org/abs/1607.02533).
+Following models are used in the attack: DenseNet, FBResNet152, IncepV3, IncepResV2, IncepV4 and ResNext101.

 ## Experimental results